 Continuity of care most commonly refers to the ongoing, therapeutic relationship between an individual clinician and patient (relational continuity), although the term can also describe the coherence and consistency of care within and between teams (management continuity), and knowledge of patients' care and situation (informational continuity) (Freeman and Hughes, 2010; Haggerty and others, 2003).
 These three types of continuity are interdependent (Figure 1).
-Our research suggests that for some patients and clinicians these types of continuity can, at times, be substituted, and together contribute to a patient's experience of continuity; as a result there is a need for further work to explore the impact of management and informational continuity, and the relationship between all three.
+Our research suggests that for some patients and clinicians these types of continuity can, at times, be substituted, and together contribute to a patient's experience of continuity over time.
+The strongest body of evidence is associated with relational continuity; as a result there is a need for further work to explore the impact of management and informational continuity, and the relationship between all three.